sky0walker99/WeCode-Ai-Learning/README.md

 ## 🚀 About Me
 This is a collaborative project developed by a team of four passionate individuals:

 - ALEN SUNNY       – AI/ML Specialist, responsible for the AI model architecture
+- MUHAMMED HAROON  – AI/ML Specialist, responsible for the AI model architecture and core features
+- Muhammed Shahbas – AI/ML Specialist, responsible for the AI model architecture and database integration
 - MALIK DINAR A S  – FullStack Developer, focused on the user interface and experience and server-side logic.
-- MUHAMMED HAROON – AI/ML Specialist, responsible for the AI model architecture and core features
-- [Person 4] – AI/ML Specialist, responsible for the AI model architecture and database integration Our goal is to create an innovative and interactive platform for teaching complex topics like Data Structures and Algorithms using cutting-edge AI technology.
+Our goal is to create an innovative and interactive platform for teaching complex topics like Data Structures and Algorithms using cutting-edge AI technology.